SxryxnshS5/FeedForward/README.md

 ## Running the program

 ### Dependencies:
-All the dependencies can be installed using the 'requirements.txt' file.
+All the dependencies can be installed using the **requirements.txt** file.

 ### Database:
 The device running the program should be hosting a mySQL server. mySQL should be downloaded and installed on the